azajay08/Alien-Invasion/README.md

 ## Running the game

 Right now it requires pygame and python to run it.
 Im working on making it more accessible.
-If you have python and pygame then just run the `alien_invasion.py` file to launch the game.
+If you clone the repository and have python and pygame installed, then just run the `alien_invasion.py` file to launch the game.